 Unfortunately, I haven’t been lucky enough to visit them all, but I have been to many during my time living here in Chile.
 The following are my favourites all for different reasons.

 Due to their proximity to Santiago, the Casablanca Valley wineries make the perfect day trip from the big city.
 Public transportation connections here aren’t the best and I’d really recommend a tour or your own wheels for this trip.

 Car – Another great way to get around by rental car.
 This way you can see all the vineyards you like at your own pace.
 Do note, however, some vineyards work with a reservations-only policy and their tours all seem to start at different times of the day, so I’d recommend you check the vineyards websites and reserve tours before you go.
-If you don’t fancy the hassle go with Travelan Tours instead.
+To find the best car rental prices in Santiago, use the form below.

 Bus – For a super budget but not the best option you can also jump on a bus from Santiago heading to Valparaiso and get dropped off on the highway in the Casablanca Valley.
 Note though that the distance between vineyards can be large and it’s not a good idea to walk from one to the other along the highway.

 TOP VINEYARDS IN THE CASABLANCA VALLEY

 EMILIANA ORGANIC WINES

 Emiliana is one of the only organic, sustainable and biodynamic vineyards in Chile so